cozy/cozy-stack/doc/architecture.md

 redis, etc.) and export them to a metrics backend.
 It will help identify the bottlenecks when scaling to add more users.

+[The Warp 10 Platform](http://www.warp10.io/) looks like a good candidate for this.

 Services
 --------